rust-lang/rust/CONTRIBUTING.md

 Clippy welcomes contributions from everyone.
 There are many ways to contribute to Clippy and the following document explains how you can contribute and how to get started.
-If you have any questions about contributing or need help with anything, feel free to ask questions on issues or visit the `#clippy` on [Discord](https://discord.gg/rust-lang).
+If you have any questions about contributing or need help with anything, feel free to ask questions on issues or visit the `#clippy` on [Discord].

-All contributors are expected to follow the [Rust Code of Conduct](http://www.rust-lang.org/conduct.html).
+All contributors are expected to follow the [Rust Code of Conduct].

 * [Getting started](#getting-started)
   * [Finding something to fix/improve](#finding-something-to-fiximprove)